Demeyere is a high-end cookware brand with over 100 years of history.

 It’s a hefty investment, but the cost per use is relatively low when you consider that the cookware could last for decades or longer.

-That said, I would not recommend buying a Demeyere non-stick pan (like this one).
+I would not recommend buying a Demeyere non-stick pan (like this one).
 Although it’s well-built and performs excellent, all non-stick pans will need to be replaced within five years, so it’s not worth splurging on a pan this expensive.
 Instead, check out Made In or Misen; you’ll get comparable performance at a much lower price.

 - Demeyere vs. All-Clad: How Does Their Cookware Compare?